justinknguyen/movie-ticket-system/README.md

 # How to Run
 1. Open and run your local database with the provided `.sql` file
 2. Open the Java files under `spring-backend` in your preferred IDE
+3. Make the necessary changes under `application.properties` file
-3. Run `Assignment6Application.java`
+4. Run `Assignment6Application.java`
-4. Head to the website! https://justinknguyen.github.io/movie-ticket-system/
+5. Head to the website! https://justinknguyen.github.io/movie-ticket-system/

 # Login Information
 * user1@gmail.com : pass